norayr/papieren/cv.md

 * Participated in web search software development (it was running on fireball.de, paperball.de, lycos.eu) and port from TRU64 to GNU+Linux.
 * Prepared standard of development environment.
-* Hacking & patching software, including Apache web server and Spread messaging server.
+* Patching software, including Apache web server and Spread messaging server.
 * Maintaining debian apt archive mirror.
 * Managed environment with more than 80 servers.
 * Many research works.